-This statement is published pursuant to section 54 of the UK Modern Slavery Act 2015 and is Smiths Group plc's modern slavery and human trafficking statement for the financial year ended 31 July 2022.
+This statement is published pursuant to section 54 of the UK Modern Slavery Act 2015 and is Smiths Group plc's modern slavery and human trafficking statement for 2023.
 It sets out the steps taken by Smiths Group plc and its subsidiaries1 to address the risk of modern slavery and human trafficking in its business and supply chains.
 References to "Smiths" are to Smiths Group as described below.